hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

   used to generate the bottom-level tree,

-- export the signature of the root node, the corresponding OTS key index and finally the hash of the seed, using appropriate domain separation (i.e. ensuring there is no domain overlap with the hashes in the Stateful HBS scheme, and the hash of the seed includes the public key and leaf index to mitigate multi-target attacks),
+- export the signature of the root node, the corresponding OTS key index and finally the hash of the seed, using appropriate domain separation (i.e., ensuring there is no domain overlap with the hashes in the Stateful HBS scheme, and the hash of the seed includes the public key and leaf index to mitigate multi-target attacks), and

 - irreversibly delete the seed and the bottom-level tree from the hardware module.

-The newly generated bottom-level trees (i.e. those bottom-level trees, whose indices belong to I<sub>new</sub>) are only used in order to guarantee availability in the _worst-case scenario_, where at the same time both
+The newly generated bottom-level trees (i.e., those bottom-level trees, whose indices belong to I<sub>new</sub>) are only used in order to guarantee availability in the _worst-case scenario_, where at the same time both